- Website: http://www.christysymington.com

 London based sculptor works equally in a manner critically attuned to the roots of Western-tradition figurative sculpture and drawing, as well as abstracting through fresh and unusual material-driven pieces and finding new processes, reaching to affect wider participation.

 A focus on making sculptures of people hidden in our history is to bring their presence into our lives.
-Through an intuitive process the works subtly opine an innate discontent with hyped historicity and whitewashing around enslavement of the African Diaspora.
+Through an intuitive process the works subtly opine an innate discontent with hyped historicity and whitewashing around enslavement of the African Diaspora and women.
 The intent is to address the imbalance of socio-cultural and socio-political inequalities and inhumanity to add to a future historical equilibrium.

 Work can be driven first by research prompting new materials and how to work with them, or by pushing process into new areas to find a solution.
 Drawing is a base essence and joy through her practice.